big-data-and-economics/big-data-class-materials/lectures/13a-bootstrapping-practice/13a-bootstrapping-practice.md

                 parallel = "multicore", # parallelization method
                 ncpus = parallel::detectCores()) # number of cores to use
 ```

+Sadly, if you are on a windows machine "multicore" will not work due to technical glitches.
+You can use "snow", but the documentation explains that more work is needed to make that work.

 There are a number of handy visualization tools and table shortcuts to use with the **boot** package too: